rajathshttgr/zoro-db/README.md

         "collection_name": "products",
         "distance": "cosine",
         "dimension" 156,
-        "point_count": 10,
+        "points_count": 10,
-        "status": "Active"
+        "status": "active"
       },
       {
         "collection_name": "movies",
         "distance": "dot",
         "dimension" 156,
-        "point_count": 10,
+        "points_count": 10,
-        "status": "Active"
+        "status": "active"
       }
   ],
   "time": 5.539202
 }
 ```

-For detailed endpoint specifications, request/response schemas, and APIs that are still evolving, see the [API Documentation](docs/API_DOCS.md).
+For detailed endpoint specifications, request/response schemas, and APIs that are still evolving, see the [API DOCUMENTATION](docs/API_DOCS.md).
 An official client library is in progress for easier and safer integration.

 ## Contributing